Climbing Skin technology

 Quality, American-Made Materials

-Our plush is composed of engineered nylon fibers to provide the best balance of grip, glide, and durability.
+Our plush is composed of engineered mohair-nylon mix or full nylon fibers to allow you to choose your perfect balance of grip and glide.

 Adhesion